Thue/rfwadmin/README.md

 To install
 ----------

-- Only tested on Ubuntu 12.04
+- Only tested on Ubuntu 12.04 and CentOS
 - The files inside fsroot are in their filesystem locations; move then into the real file system at corresponding locations.
-- /var/lib/minecraft/maps and /var/lib/minecraft/servers should be owned by the web server user (www-data:www-data in Ubuntu and Debian).
+- /var/lib/minecraft/maps and /var/lib/minecraft/servers should be owned by the web server user (www-data:www-data in Ubuntu and Debian, httpd in redhat, RHEL, Centos).
-- /etc/init.d/minecraft_default.sh should not be owned by the web server, since it is run by root during boot.
+- /etc/init.d/minecraft_default.debian.sh or /etc/init.d/minecraft_default.redhat.sh should not be owned by the web server, since it is run by root during boot.
 - On Ubuntu, get the apache web server with PHP5 by installing the Ubuntu package libapache2-mod-php5 .
 - On fx a default Ubuntu or CentOS install, upload_max_filesize in /etc/php5/apache2/php.ini is set too low for the map upload feature to work.
 - The PHP script uses curl for fetching maps from a link, so you should install the ubuntu package php5-curl if you want to use that feature.